Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and the Geometrical Trinity

 What's important to us to note about the Levi-Civita connection is that it is the unique connection which is (i) torsion free and (ii) metric compatible.
-These conditions, respectively, are $\Gamma^{\lambda}_{[\mu \nu]}=0$ and $\nabla_{\rho}g_{\mu\nu} = 0$ \parencite[Ch.~3.1]{Wald:1984rg}.
-The first condition ensures that vectors that are parallel transported along each other will form a closed parallelogram and the second condition ensures that the lengths of vectors do not change during parallel transport \parencite{BeltranJimenez:2017tkd}.
-This connection defines the projective structure $\mathcal{P}_{GR}$ of GR; to anticipate, other theories in the geometric trinity will modify this projective structure (so, in light of what we've said above, those theories will be interpreted as force theories of gravity).
+These conditions, respectively, are $\Gamma\indices{^{\lambda}_{[\mu \nu]}}=0$ and $\nabla_{\rho}g_{\mu\nu} = 0$ \parencite[Ch.~3.1]{Wald:1984rg}.\footnote{See also \parencite{Schouten}, which also contains classic discussion of projective and conformal structures.} The first condition ensures that vectors that are parallel transported along each other will form a closed parallelogram and the second condition ensures that the lengths of vectors do not change during parallel transport \parencite{BeltranJimenez:2017tkd}.
+This connection defines the projective structure $\mathcal{P}_{\text{GR}}$ of GR; to anticipate, other theories in the geometric trinity will modify this projective structure (so, in light of what we've said above, those theories will be interpreted as force theories of gravity).
 The full dynamical content of GR is expressed by the Einstein field equations, which are those equations obtained by varying the following action---the Einstein-Hilbert action---with respect to the metric:

 Here $R_{\mu\nu}$ is the Ricci curvature tensor, $R$ is the Ricci scalar curvature, $g_{\mu\nu}$ is the metric, and $T_{\mu\nu}$ is the stress-energy tensor for matter fields.
 The Ricci curvature tensor $R_{\mu\nu}$ is built out of the coefficients of the Levi-Civita connection, which in turn are built out of the metric $g_{\mu\nu}$ and its derivatives.